SixLabors/docs/articles/imagesharp.drawing/watermark.md

 ```

 Use a subtle fill alpha and a darker outline when the watermark must remain readable over mixed image content.

+For repeated export workflows, create the font and text options once per image size, then draw inside the `Paint(...)` callback.
+Use wrapping when the watermark can contain user or tenant names that may be longer than expected.

 ## Related Topics